heavynimbus/Gauncher/README.md

 # compile the frontend
 mvn compile

-# start a new client
+# start a new clientEntity
 mvn javafx:run
 ```